 "Those reasons are our basis for making the kind of commitment that we made," Jernigan said.
 "We remain hopeful that this sort of leadership gift will encourage others to support this important effort."

-The gift also continues Smith Anderson's longstanding commitment to the NCBA, which includes the establishment of the Willis Smith and Willis Smith Jr. Justice Funds and the naming of Dorsett Auditorium at the N.C.
+The gift also continues Smith Anderson's longstanding commitment to the NCBA, which includes the establishment of a number of Justice Funds and the naming of Dorsett Auditorium at the N.C.
 Bar Center in honor of firm namesake James K. Dorsett Jr.